GhostTeam18/File-integrity-checker/README.md

     <path>: Path to the file or directory that you want to check for integrity.
     <hash_algorithm>: Hashing algorithm to use for calculating file hashes.
 Choose from md5, sha1, or sha256.
-    <store_path>: Path to the JSON file where the calculated hashes will be stored.
+    <store_path>: Path to the   file where the calculated hashes will be stored.
     [--exclude <exclusion_list>] (optional): Comma-separated list of paths to exclude from the integrity checks.
     [--ignore_extensions <extensions_list>] (optional): Comma-separated list of file extensions to ignore during the checks.